krakend/krakend-documentation/throttling/botdetector.md

 ---
 The **bot detector** module checks incoming connections to the gateway to determine if they were made by a bot or not.
 It helps you actively detect bots carrying out scraping, content theft, and form spam.

-Bots are detected by inspecting the `User-Agent` header and checked against your configuration.
-The bot detector module can blacklist or whitelist bots according to your preferences.
+Bots are detected by inspecting the `User-Agent` header and checked against **your configuration rules**.
+You decide what is for you a bot and which ones you want to connect or not.

-The configuration of the botdetector has to be included in the `extra_config` at the root level of your `krakend.json` file.
+The configuration rules of the botdetector have to be included in the `extra_config` at the root level of your `krakend.json` file.
+For instance:

 	"github_com/devopsfaith/krakend-botdetector": {
+		"whitelist": ["c", "Pingdom.com_bot_version_1.1"],
 		"blacklist": ["a", "b"],
-		"whitelist": ["c", "Pingdom.com_bot_version_1.1"],
 		"patterns": [
 			"(Pingdom.com_bot_version_).*",
 			"(facebookexternalhit)/.*"